Planar triangulations, bridgeless planar maps and Tamari intervals: Bijections with planar maps

-The exploration process above has the following properties. \begin{lem} At each intermediate step of the exploration of a planar triangulation $T$, if we delete all explored edges, we obtain several connected components.
+The exploration process above has the following properties. \begin{lem} In the exploration of a planar triangulation $T$, whenever we arrive at some new vertex $u$ before any failure, if we delete all explored edges, we obtain several connected components.
 Given a component $C$, let $v$ be the vertex of $C$ closest to the apex in the exploration tree, which is on the boundary by planarity.
 The vertex $v$ is called the \tdef{lead vertex} of $C$.
-Then $C$ satisfies the following properties: \begin{enumerate} \item All labeled vertices in $C$ are on the boundary; \item The labeled vertices of $C$ form a consecutive simple chain $P$ starting from $v$ with decreasing labels in counter-clockwise order; \item The label of $v$ is not larger than its distance to the apex; \item $C$ without labels can be regarded as the core of a triangulation, with $v$ the apex and $P$ the left boundary. \end{enumerate} \end{lem} \begin{proof} At the beginning of the exploration, there is only one component $C(T)$ with its vertices on the left boundary labeled by $0$, which satisfies all the properties.
+Then $C$ satisfies the following properties: \begin{enumerate} \item All labeled vertices in $C$ are on the boundary; \item The labeled vertices of $C$ form a consecutive simple chain $P$ starting from $v$ with decreasing labels in counter-clockwise order; \item The label of $v$ is not larger than its distance to the apex; \item $C$ without labels can be regarded as the \emph{core of a triangulation}, with $v$ the apex and $P$ the left boundary. \end{enumerate} \end{lem} \begin{proof} At the beginning of the exploration, there is only one component $C(T)$ with its vertices on the left boundary labeled by $0$, which satisfies all the properties.
 We now prove that these properties are kept after exploring an edge.
 From the exploration process (see Figure~\ref{fig:edge-delete}(a)), when an edge $\{u, v\}$ is explored, we split a component $C$ into two, the upper one $C_1$ and the lower one $C_2$.
 We suppose that $C$ satisfies all properties above, and we only need to prove that $C_1$ and $C_2$ also satisfy these properties, with lead vertices $u$ and $v$ respectively.
 Let $d$ be the distance of $u$ to the apex of $T$ in the exploration tree.

 For Property 1, by construction, all labeled vertices in both $C_1$ and $C_2$ are on their boundaries.

 Let $P$ be the chain of labeled vertices in $C$.
 Property 2 on $C_1$ is clear, since its labeled vertices form a segment of the chain $P$, starting from its lead vertex $u$.
 For the Property 2 on $C_2$, by Property 2 and 3 applied to $C$, all vertices in $C$, which include those in $C_2$, have labels at most $d$.
 Only when $v$ is not yet labeled before exploring $\{u, v\}$ do we have newly labeled vertices, which are all labeled by $d+1$.
 These newly labeled vertices precede already labeled vertices on the portion of $P$ on $C_2$ to form a new path $P'$ with decreasing labels in clockwise order.
 Therefore, the second property also holds on $C_2$.